cz0479y/next16-commerce/STEPS.md

 - Now, everything here that's marked as hybrid can be cached.
 It's async and fetching something, but it does not depend on dynamic APIs.
 - Enable cache components.
 This will opt all our async calls into dynamic calls, and also give us errors whenever a dynamic API does not have a suspense boundary.
-- This error is caused because my searchParams are not suspended.
-At least now I'll now I wont be blocking any pages.
-A common problem is not knowing why your app feels slow, with cacheComponents, we will be notified where we need a suspense boundary.
 - Add "use cache" and cacheTag to the categories.
 Now it's fast on both about and home, we can remove this suspense boundary and skeleton.
 Worry less about millions of skeletons.
 - One cache key linked to components, no hassle revalidating many different pages.
 - No longer page level static/dynamic.
 And every cached segment will be a part of the statically generated shell from Partial Prerendering, and can also be prefetched for even faster navigations, cached on the CDN.
 That's why pushing my searchParams down like this will give me the biggest PPR shell.